 (Comment)

+Instruction to editor: Delete subclause 6.3.16 Channel hopping command and replace 6.6.11.2 with next edited document.

 (Updated document)

-6.6.11.2 Channel hopping for interference avoidance
+6.6.11.2 Band hopping for interference avoidance

-The cell is defined as an aggregate or group of light sources that should be covered by a coordinator.
 A single coordinator can coordinate multiple cells.

 If interference is being experienced from an adjacent light then hopping can be used to mitigate it.
-When spatial reuse due to direction optics is not present, and when the VLC communications system uses the same time slot between the adjacent light sources or cells with multiple channel communication, and when multiple channels are supported by the PHY, channel hopping can be used.
+When spatial reuse due to direction optics is not present, and when the VLC communications system uses the same time slot between the adjacent light sources or cells with multiple band communication, and when multiple bandss are supported by the PHY, bands hopping can be used.
 In order to avoid interference and increase system capacity, pre-assigned hopping patterns should be adopted.

-To use the channel hopping, the coordinator should transmit the 'H_pattern' in management payload field which is defined in Table 97 to the device.
 The hopping pattern should be assigned to the device and then the device should operate and hop based on the assigned hopping pattern.

-If the VLC system does not use the multiple channel (Src_multi_info is set code '0000000'), the hopping pattern does not supported.
+If the VLC system does not use the multiple bands (Src_multi_info is set code '0000000')then the hopping function does not be supported.
+The hopping patterns shall be structured so as not to change the visual perception of the light.
+For example, the patterns could hop between RGB in the proper time averaged portion so as to appear white.